DConsTan/tugiloc/README.md

 # TUGILoc
-Indoor Localization using WiFi-RSSI and sensorfusion
+Indoor Localization for TU Graz buildings.

+## What it does
+The app uses WiFi-RSSI measurements for a rought position estimation.
+For further precision a particle filter - using compass-data and step-detector - is used.

-## TODO
+## Currently implemented IndoorMaps
-- WiFi RSSI sampling
-- WiFi kNN classifier
-- sampling sensor values
-- activity monitoring
+- Inffeldgasse 22/I
-- particle swarm localization